-Figures on woodland area and certified woodland area at March 2020 and on new planting and restocking for the period 2019-20 were previously published in "Provisional Woodland Statistics: 2020 edition", released on 14 June 2020.
-Some figures for new planting in 2019-20 and for Statutory Plant Health Notices in Scotland have been revised from those previously published.
-For further details on revisions, see the Woodland Areas and Planting: Felling section of the Sources chapter.
+Figures on woodland area and certified woodland area at March 2021 and on new planting and restocking for the period 2020-2021 were previously published in "Provisional Woodland Statistics: 2021 edition", released on 17 June 2021.
+Some figures for woodland area at March 2021 and planting in 2020-2021 have been revised from those previously published.
+For further details on revisions, see the Woodland Areas and Planting section of the Sources chapter.

-A copy of all woodland area and planting tables, along with longer time series (where available) can be accessed in spreadsheet format from the Data Downloads web page at https://www.forestresearch.gov.uk/tools-and- resources/statistics/data-downloads/.
+A copy of all woodland area and planting tables, along with longer time series (where available) can be accessed in spreadsheet format from the Data Downloads web page at www.forestresearch.gov.uk/statistics/data-downloads/.